Simple Tips for Supporting Communication

-Stuttering, also known as stammering, is a difference in speech fluency characterised by disrupted speech patterns.
-The disruption may be exhibited as repetitions (sounds, part words, words and even sentences), prolongations (stretching) of sounds or blocked (restricted) airflow.
-Sometimes a ‘stutter’ may be a combination of these behaviours and may also include what we refer to as ‘secondary behaviours’ (e.g. eye blinking, head movements etc).
+Stuttering, also known as stammering, is a difference in speech characterised most obviously by disrupted forward, easy flow of speech.
+The disruptions may be repetitions (sounds, part words, words), prolongations (stretching) of sounds and/ or blocks (restricted) airflow.
+Sometimes a ‘stutter’ may be a combination of these behaviours and may also include ‘secondary behaviours’ (e.g., eye blinking, head movements etc).

 Many children will stop stuttering without any specialist support.
-This is more likely to happen within 6 months of the stutter first developing and more girls are likely to stop stuttering naturally than boys.
-If yours or your child’s stutter has lasted for greater than 6 months we suggest you seek advice from a suitably qualified/ experienced Speech and Language Therapist.
+This is more likely to happen within 6 months – 1 year of the stammer first developing.
+More girls are likely to stop stuttering without the need for support than boys.
+If yours or your child’s stutter has lasted for longer than 6 months, we suggest you seek advice from a suitably qualified/ experienced Speech and Language Therapist.

-In the early years, interventions such as the Lidcombe Programme for under 6’s and Syllable Timed Speech have a growing evidence base which demonstrate higher levels of fluency can be achieved with a longer term maintenance of fluency.
-Both of these programmes require a longer term commitment from parents and children to work through them.
+In the early years, interventions such as the Lidcombe Programme for under 6’s, Syllable Timed Speech and Palin PCI have a growing evidence-base which demonstrate higher levels of natural fluency can be achieved with a longer- term maintenance of fluency.
+All of these programmes require a longer-term commitment from parents and children to work through them.

 Whereas there are interventions such as the Camperdown Programme, Prolonged Speech and the Comprehensive Stuttering Programme which focus on developing more fluency for adolescent and adult clients, ‘fluency’ as a socially constructed ‘ideal’ of talking may not always be the preferred therapy outcome for some people.
 It’s important for people to speak more easily and recognise strong communication is more than just fluency.
 Speaking more easily need not always correlate to speaking ‘fluently’.

 It may be that a person wants to learn how to modify their stutter to reduce tension and move forward with their message more easily (fluency shaping).
 It may be that the client learns to take control of their stutter and choose when to stutter (voluntary stuttering).
-Or it may be that a person decides they’re okay with stuttering (which is a completely acceptable decision to make) and want to work more on the underlying emotions and feelings that may have developed over the years (CBT, Solution Focused Therapy and other counselling approaches).
+Or it may be that a person decides they’re okay with stuttering and want to work more on the underlying emotions and feelings that may have developed over the years (CBT, Solution Focused Therapy, Acceptance Commitment Therapy and other counselling approaches).